 We are big supporters of measurement and tracking.
-As an agency, we provide our clients with dedicated tools that help them understand the value they get, their ROI, and even mark and qualify leads.
+As an agency, we provide our clients with dedicated tools that help them understand the value they get, their ROI, and allow them to mark and qualify leads.
 We also participate in the process, from following conversions to listening to calls to identify potential pain points.
 A few months ago, we created an article on the value of CTA-tracking for law firms, and we are excited to see Google paying attention to measurement and attribution.
 During the Livestream, the keynote speakers announced that they’re working on additional functionality for Google analytics.
 More tracking options, insights, attribution reporting, and data-driven attribution are just a few of the significant new features they’ll be adding.
 Additionally, they announced that they’d be gradually giving access to Google analytics 4.
 That’s an all-new property, full of new reports.
-Finally, they insisted on incrementality and attribution.
+Finally, they insisted on incremental attribution.
 According to Google (and we’re big supporters of the concept), you need to see the big picture, not just the last mile (final click).
 Attribution can be split into so many steps as the touchpoints of a lead.
-Consider that a prospect sees your ad on the search network, visits your website, but then doesn’t convert.
+Consider that a prospect sees your ad on the search network and visits your website but then doesn’t convert.
 Through your retargeting campaigns, they see you again in an in-video ad on YouTube and then again on a website that shows your banners.
-Now you’re on top of mind, and after a couple of days, they come back as direct traffic.
+Now you’re top of mind, and, after a couple of days, they come back as direct traffic.
 The value of incremental attribution would kick in here, measuring what matters.

 As always, it’s time for our key takeaways:

-- Privacy and security are essential for your law firm’s long-term success with everything-Google.
+- Privacy and security are essential for your law firm’s long-term success with everything Google.
 The internet behemoth has committed to safer browsing and less tracking, removing third-party cookies.
 Your response to that should be better understanding your buyer persona, your clients’ needs and behavior, and building for consent and first-party data.